 The closing stretch makes for great match play golf, with the 16th a gentle downhill par-three – that is if you have selected the right club, produced your best swing and safely found the dance floor.
 The 17th is a par-five that plays long into the wind, but is easily negotiated should you avoid the ‘magnetic’ trees down the right.
 A solid lay-up leaves a pitch to another long green that plays diagonally from the fairway and is one of the biggest on the course.
 Any match that goes down 18 is set for a thrilling finish; this long par-four demands an accurate tee shot and a mid-iron approach usually from a slanted lie in the fairway.

 As the club’s website says, ‘Be confident, hit it long, and smile when you see the result!’
 If that fails, simply book your next round and take your escape from the hustle and bustle of city life.
-The best part is that you don’t have to travel far.
+The best part is that the weather is golf friendly year-round and you don’t have to travel far.

 Rondebosch Golf Club is embracing the family and social aspects that the modern player seeks.
 The John Deere 9 Hole Par-3 Challenge (in association with CCJ) offers the prize of an all-expenses-paid trip to the John Deere Classic in the US in 2020.
 Plus R500 000 to any player making an ace in the grand final.
 The Rabbit Run – played at least once a month – is a par-three course that is stroked and handicapped.
 A great way to introduce beginners to the game, or help those with short-game issues to play their way into form.

 Reception: (021) 689 4176